solidity-labs-io/kleidi/security/EDGECASES.md

 1. Deploy system instance
 2. Deploy recovery spell

+# Malicious Collusion

+If both the guardian and recovery signers are malicious, they could collude to take over the system.
+The guardian could pause the system and the recovery signers could execute a recovery spell to drain the timelock, which the cold signers could not counter.
+This can be mitigated by having a trusted guardian and recovery signers and neither having knowledge of the other, so in case one defects, funds are still safe.
+Alternatively, a user could opt to only have a guardian or recovery signers, but not both.

 # Proposal Lifecycle

 This section will explore the lifecycle of the proposal from scheduling to execution and describe all of the system states along the way.